top of page

 2000-2005

-I was admitted to a new school, and for the first time, I had to live in a hostel.
-My village, the river, fireflies, butterflies, crickets, rain, moon, stars, calf, and cow were no longer part of my world.
-In this unfamiliar environment, I encountered wounded words whose meanings were always changing.
-For the first time, I experienced loneliness.
-I often think that if someone investigates my hostel room, they would still find traces of my whimpers.
-Those tears are invisible, only recognizable by the plants in the garden.
-For some unknown reason, I always preferred sitting in the garden over playing.
+I was sent to a new school, and for the first time, I lived in a hostel.
+My village, the river, fireflies, butterflies, and the animals I once loved were now far away—like a dream I couldn’t return to.
+In this unfamiliar place, I met wounded words whose meanings kept shifting.
+That’s where I first met loneliness.
+Even now, I imagine that if someone opened the door to my old room, they'd still hear the silence of my tears—known only to the plants in the garden, where I always sat instead of playing.

-After the hostel, I moved to Patna because it was the only option.
-Living with my elder brothers, I experienced every kind of freedom and had the chance to fight with them.
-We were all growing up.
-It took me a long time to realize that I never truly grew up.
-In the courtyard of my mind, a thirteen-year-old sad boy still sits, hoping his father will return.
-In Patna, I failed my second year of intermediate school.
-This failure led me to Delhi.
+After the hostel, I moved to Patna—there was no other option.
+Living with my elder brothers brought new freedoms and new fights.
+We were all trying to grow up.
+But deep down, I stayed thirteen.
+A quiet boy still waits in the courtyard of my mind, hoping his father might return.
+In Patna, I failed my second year of school.
+That failure sent me to Delhi.

 College Life